-Even worse than a poorly lit room, however, is when the lights don’t work at all.
-Sometimes the light bulb is just burnt out, while other times the socket itself is in need of repair.
+Even worse than a poorly lit room when the lights don’t work at all.
+Sometimes, the light bulb is just burnt out, while other times, the socket itself requires repair.
 Consider calling an electrician before you begin showing your home to make sure it’s shining its brightest.
 Potential buyers (and your bank account) will thank you for the investment.

 If you’d like to spend less on your utility bills, you aren’t alone.
 A study by the National Association of Realtors found that 33 percent of homebuyers see high-efficiency HVAC systems as an important factor when looking at a new home.
-If you have an older home, you should look into either retrofitting or replacing your HVAC unit altogether as your current system might be using a lot more energy than it needs to be.
-This will ensure that you have a system that is meeting your home’s needs, while also lowering your utility bill.
+If you have an older home, you should consider retrofitting or replacing your HVAC unit altogether, as your current system might be using a lot more energy than it needs to be.
+This will ensure that you have a system that is meeting your home’s needs while also lowering your utility bill.